kavinjindal/Free-Runner/README.md

 * Boss Battle
 * Save file system
 * Player Rankings

+# Release
+* The program development is going on, and will release by October, it's trial has released but its under testing.

 # For any query contact us here:
 * Email - kavinsjindal@gmail.com